mle86/php-wq/README.md

 (<code>interface mle86\WQ\Job\\<b>Job</b></code>)

 A Job is a representation of some task to do.
-It can be `execute`'d immediately, or it can be stored in a Work Queue for later processing.
+It can be stored in a Work Queue with `WorkServerAdapter::storeJob()`.

 This interface extends [`\Serializable`](https://secure.php.net/manual/en/class.serializable.php), because all Jobs have to be serializable